 And at that time shall Michael stand up, the great prince which standeth for the children of thy people: and there shall be a time of trouble, such as never was since there was a nation even to that same time: and at that time thy people shall be delivered, every one that shall be found written in the book.
 2And many of them that sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt.
 3And they that be wise shall shine as the brightness of the firmament; and they that turn many to righteousness as the stars for ever and ever.
 4But thou, O Daniel, shut up the words, and seal the book, even to the time of the end: many shall run to and fro, and knowledge shall be increased.

 It is commonly believed by most scholars today that verse (4) above is alluding to man’s advancement in modern technology.
-However, this is a false assumption that is based only on the second half of the verse alone: (many shall run to and fro, and knowledge shall be increased).
+However, this is a false assumption that is based solely on the second half of the verse alone: (many shall run to and fro, and knowledge shall be increased).
 They have completely neglected and ignored the first half of the verse: (shut up the words, and seal the book, even to the time of the end).
 No wonder the rapture has become so controversial.
-This oversight has led our knowledge of the rapture right into a dead-end road.
+This oversight has led our knowledge of the rapture right down a dead-end road.

 You see, Daniel was given a very telling prophecy about the time of the end here.
 After he was told about an unprecedented time of trouble (tribulation), he was given a glimpse of the resurrection, from the words of an angel.
 Puzzled, he pressed for more information, when he was suddenly told: “Go thy way, Daniel: for the words are closed up and sealed till the time of the end.”
 To put it simply, this prophecy was not given to Daniel for his own understanding.
 It was stopped, incomplete and to be continued in the distant future, when knowledge would increase at the time of the end.
 So Daniel was to preserve the words he was given, because they will be useful for understanding what will be said in the future.